shirabiton/shirabiton/README.md

 ## 💪 Motivation
 I enjoy teamwork and I am highly motivated to start working.

-In June I wiil be available to work,
+In August I wiil be available to work,

 so I am currently looking for a Full Stack development position that will challenge me and utilize my abilities.